calebmshafer/itwin-viewer-proxy/token-server/README.md

 ## Setup the iTwin Viewer to use the proxy

-To configure the viewer to use the token server , use the following settings:
+To configure the viewer to use the token server, make the following change to the `Viewer` component in [App.tsx](../react-viewer/src/App.tsx):

 ```jsx
 <Viewer